 “I am having problems getting new photos on my Mac.
 I am using MacOS Sierra 10.12.1 and Photos 2.0.
-The photos are syncing just find on iCloud.com and other iOS devices.
+My iPhone iS running iOS 16.
 I have tried everything but it just shows that it’s uploading but nothing happens.
 Any idea what I can do?”

 Photo Stream has been celebrated as one of the best ideas Apple has had so far but it’s not without its problems.
 It is not uncommon to see photos added on iPhone not show up on other devices like an iPad.
 Sometimes, Photo Stream can fail to even register new photos taken or like in the above situation, fail to add the photos to Mac or PC.
 This article provides you with a few solutions that you can try to fix the issue.
 There is no magic-bullet so we recommend you try each on in-turn until something works.